 Suspect in deaths of Idaho students arrested in Pennsylvania

-**Law enforcement is expected to hold a press conference regarding the arrest at 3 p.m.
-Watch it live on CBS News Dallas-Fort Worth.**

 HARRISBURG, Pa.
-(CBSDFW.COM/AP) — A suspect has been arrested in connection to the killings of four University of Idaho students, officials said Friday.
+(AP) — A suspect in the killings of four University of Idaho students has been arrested in eastern Pennsylvania, a law enforcement official said Friday.

-Arrest paperwork filed by Pennsylvania State Police in Monroe County Court said Bryan Christopher Kohberger, 28, was being held for extradition in a criminal homicide investigation based on an active arrest warrant for first-degree murder issued by the Moscow Police Department and Latah County Prosecutor's Office.
+Arrest paperwork filed in Monroe County Court said Bryan Christopher Kohberger, 28, was being held for extradition to Idaho on a warrant for first-degree murder.

-A law enforcement official confirmed the arrest to The Associated Press on condition of anonymity because they could not publicly discuss details of the investigation ahead of a formal announcement expected later Friday.
+A law enforcement official confirmed the arrest to The Associated Press on condition of anonymity because the official could not publicly discuss details of the investigation ahead of a formal announcement expected later Friday.

+A Ph.D. student by the same name is listed in the Department of Criminal Justice and Criminology at Washington State University, which is a short drive across the state line from the University of Idaho.
+Messages seeking more information were left for officials at WSU.

 Autopsies showed all four were likely asleep when they were attacked.
 Some had defensive wounds and each was stabbed multiple times.
 There was no sign of sexual assault, police said.